AwalaApp/network-website/couriers.md

 ## Help us serve you best

 We want to make sure Relaynet will serve you well as a courier, so please reach out to us if you have any questions, concerns or suggestions.
 We're particularly keen to hear about your motivation to become a courier, so we can adapt our roadmap accordingly.
-Reach out to us on [Facebook](https://www.facebook.com/relaynet/) or [Twitter](https://twitter.com/relaynet_).
+Feel free to send us a private message on [Facebook](https://www.facebook.com/relaynet/) or [Twitter](https://twitter.com/relaynet_).

 {% include subscription-cta.html group="couriers" %}